Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

  - and set SELINUX=disabled.

- Now, on our Ubunutu database server we run:
+ Now, on our Ubuntu database server we run:

  `sudo mysql`